Myth #9: ADHD medication should be reserved only for severe cases.

 A Question of Deserving?

 The public often dismisses anything but the most severely impairing cases of ADHD as not deserving medication.
 As if one must first prove worthiness—by failing in life.
-Amazingly, even among people affected by ADHD and benefiting from medication, there exists a certain self-centered myopia.
+Amazingly, even among some people affected by ADHD and benefiting from medication, there exists a certain self-centered myopia.

 Well, I know ADHD is real, because my child has it and has benefited greatly from medication.